frontend/toolbox/assets/components/doc/tasks.md

 ## Default and build

-It build all your project using all the following tasks.
-You can add a production parameters when you build in production server.
-It will optimize your stylesheets for example.
+These tasks build your whole project using all the required tasks.
+You should add a `--production` flag when you build on a production server.
+This will remove sourcemaps from your stylesheets for example.

 ````bash
 $ gulp